Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Proposed MIMO-DJSCC Structures with Attention Modules

 \section{Proposed MIMO-DJSCC Structures with\\ Attention Modules}

 The ADJSCC has shown its capability to adjust to varying CSI in the SISO case \cite{adjscc}.
 As shown in Fig.~\ref{network}, we propose two MIMO-DJSCC network structures with attention modules, i.e., one serial structure and one parallel structure, for multiple sub-channels of different qualities.
-In the serial structure, one single network is used at both the transmitter and the receiver to jointly process data streams of all MIMO subchannels, while data steams of different MIMO subchannels are processed independently via multiple sub-networks in the parallel structure.

 With perfect CSI, the equivalent SNRs of each sub-channels are given in \eqref{SNR}.
 In our proposed MIMO-DJSCC structures, we feed the equivalent SNRs into attention modules in both the encoder and the decoder.
 In the serial structure, the encoder network outputs features, which are then reshaped into an $N_s \times k$ matrix and multiplied by the precoding matrix.
 In contrast, the parallel structure contains multiple sub-networks of the same structure, and each sub-network is used for one MIMO subchannel.
 Then we concatenate the outputs of multiple sub-networks and multiply them with the precoding matrix.
 With the SVD-based precoder and combiner, the features from neural encoder will go through multiple independent sub-channels with different channel fading and noise.
 At the receiving end, the same serial/parallel structure is used to recover the original image.
 In this way, the serial structure outputs one single feature map of a high dimension, while the parallel structure with multiple sub-networks outputs multiple low dimensional feature maps.